fragaria/karmen/src/karmen_backend/README.md

 - The network autodiscovery service is off by default.
 It is using [ARP queries](https://en.wikipedia.org/wiki/Address_Resolution_Protocol) which don't work out of the box in a docker container.
 To make ARP work, the container has to run in a `host` network mode which affects how it is connected to the other containers (database, redis).
-- The webcam proxy does not really work in its python form.

 ### Manual mode